SacS-Hub/LandmarkRemark/README.md

  4. Backend support: Firebase Auth, Firebase UI and Firebase Database.

 ## Efforts
-It took a total of 15-17 hours to develop this applicaton which involves below:
+It took a total of 15-17 hours to develop this applicaton which can be categorised as below:
-1. Analysis and solutionising - Appox.
+1. Analysis and solutionizing - Appox.
 2 hrs
 2. Integrating Firebase components - Approx. 2 hrs
 3. UI development - Approx. 4hrs
 4. Firebase service integration for login, database etc. - Approx. 3hrs